How can you have extra links in bio on X (Twitter) and get

 Many social media creators don’t have a website

-As most of the social media channels I follow use these platforms for their main content, a website could have a supporting role for their social media platform or platforms.
+Since most of the social media channels I follow use these platforms as their main content, a website could play a supporting role for their social media channels.

 The associated screenshot shows how I display my embedded social media posts on South Coast View’s website.
-You can see how the embedded social feeds like on this website.
+You can see how the embedded social feeds are on this website.

 Another benefit of having a landing page on your website is the ability to track visitors who have arrived from your social media platforms.
-These visits will show up as referrers in your website statistics.
+These visits will appear as referrals in your website statistics.

 Get more visitors to your website